Unc & Phew

-Unc & Phew were an American hip hop superduo composed of Atlanta-based musicians Quavo and Takeoff of Migos.
-The group released their only studio album Only Built for Infinity Links on October 7, 2022 to generally favorable reviews.
+Unc & Phew were an American hip hop superduo composed of rappers and Migos members Quavo and Takeoff.
+The duo released their only studio album Only Built for Infinity Links on October 7, 2022, to generally favorable reviews.
 On November 1, 2022, less than a month after the release of the duo's first album, Takeoff was shot and killed in Houston, Texas.